vikramlance/TwilioFireText/README.md

 - twilio
 - configobj

+### Setup

-Create account on Twilio (https://www.twilio.com/) and get your Twilio SID, Twilio Token, and Twilio phone number.
+1. Create account on Twilio (https://www.twilio.com/) and get your Twilio SID, Twilio Token, and Twilio phone number.

-Twilio SID, Twilio Token can be found on the "Console Dashboard" when you login into Twilio.
+ * Twilio SID, Twilio Token can be found on the "Console Dashboard" when you login into Twilio.

-Twilio phone number can be obtained at https://www.twilio.com/console/phone-numbers/incoming , this is not your phone number.
+ * Twilio phone number can be obtained at https://www.twilio.com/console/phone-numbers/incoming , this is not your phone number.

-Step 1 : Download and save all the files from "myWebApp" folder on your local computer.
+2. .
+Download and save all the files from "myWebApp" folder on your local computer.

-Step 2 : Go to the termianal, then go to the folder where you saved all the file (for example "myWebApp") run command "python flaskFile.py" on your terminal while you are inside the base folder (folder containing flaskFile.py).
+3. Go to the terminal, then go to the folder where you saved all the file (for example "myWebApp") run command `python flaskFile.py` on your terminal while you are inside the base folder (folder containing flaskFile.py).

-Step 3 : Open the web browser and enter http://127.0.0.1:5000/message in the address bar and
+4. Open the web browser and enter `http://127.0.0.1:5000/message` in the address bar and
 ### voila !!!
 You are ready to send text messages